-Two Native Americans Offer Solace to Help Heal the Ancient Wounds of Race Relations
+Two Native Americans Offer Healing Solace for Race Relations

 Our visit to the Shinnecock Indian Nation reservation near the eastern end of Long Island unexpectedly confirmed what we had read in a brochure at the Smithsonian’s National Museum of the American Indian.